gottfrois/dashing-rails/README.md

 * `app/views/dashing/dashboards` — One .erb file for each dashboard that contains the layout for the widgets.
 * `app/jobs` — Your ruby jobs for fetching data (e.g for calling third party APIs like twitter).
-* `app/assets/javascripts/dashing/widgets/` — One folder with widget's name containing a JS file.
+* `app/assets/javascripts/dashing/widgets/` — A widget's name `.coffee` file containing your widget's js.
-* `app/assets/stylesheets/dashing/widgets/` — One folder with widget's name containing a CSS file.
+* `app/assets/stylesheets/dashing/widgets/` — A widget's name `.scss` file containing your widget's css.
+* `app/views/dashing/widgets/` — A widget's name `.html` file containing your widget's html.
 * `app/views/layouts/dashing/` — All your custom layouts where your dashboards and widgets will be included.

 ## Getting Data Into Your Widgets